Process Cooling and HVAC

 - Use variable speed control on compressors with an appropriate condenser water reset

 - Design and Control Cooling Tower System for Low Condenser Temperatures

 - Reset chilled water supply temperature setpoints based on process load

 - Reset condensing water entering temperature setpoints based on ambient wet bulb temperature

-Learn more with the PROCESS COOLING CHEAT SHEET, explore additional resources specific to Better Plants partners, and connect with the process cooling-subject matter expert below.
+Learn more with the PROCESS COOLING INFO CARD, explore additional resources specific to Better Plants partners, and connect with the process cooling-subject matter expert below.

 Learn about innovative, replicable process cooling and HVAC-solutions and best practices implemented by Better Plants Challenge partners.

 In 2013, General Electric (GE) initiated a project to upgrade a location’s 100 rooftop heating, ventilation, and air conditioning (HVAC) units.
 The units were 15 to 25 years old and provided a total capacity of approximately 6000 refrigeration tons, equivalent to 72 million British thermal units (BTU).
 Rather than replace the units, GE planned to upgrade them with modern enthalpy controls, which were estimated to save energy at a much lower cost.

 General Motors plant engineers reviewed currently available technological advances in chilled water system design and control, and conducted an engineering feasibility study to determine extensive improvements that could be made to a facility's existing chilled water system piping and controls.
 The overall goal of the project was to upgrade the system while continuing to operate the plant, and to meet a 2-year simple payback with company investment and utility incentives from partners at the Tennessee Valley Authority.